Glenn Chickering, Head of Upper School, Green School Bali

 Why did you create this innovation?

-Originally developed as an extension of The Distinct Self Personal and Social Development Local Programme course cycle – a well-being curriculum program of life-skills electives for adult readiness at The English Montreal School Board in Quebec – RPGs in Schools program has now been adapted into the Wild Mind Training resiliency program for youth, 10 years old and older, up to adults.
+Originally developed as an extension of The Distinct Self Personal & Social Development Local Programme course cycle – a well-being curriculum program of life-skills electives for adult readiness at The English Montreal School Board in Quebec – RPGs in Schools program has now gone on to form a thriving life of its own in schools across the world by teacher-gamers at all levels of education.

 How does your innovation work in practice?